oceam/DeepSorghumHead/README.md

 This is a support page of paper published at "Plant Phenomics" as an Original Research.

-> Ghosal,S., Zheng, B., Chapman, S.C., Potgieter, A.B., Jordan,D.R., Wang,X., Singh, A.K., Singh, A., Hirafuji, M., Ninomiya, S., Ganapathysubramanian, B., Sarkar, S., Guo, W.(2019, under review).
+> Ghosal,S., Zheng, B., Chapman, S.C., Potgieter, A.B., Jordan,D.R., Wang,X., Singh, A.K., Singh, A., Hirafuji, M., Ninomiya, S., Ganapathysubramanian, B., Sarkar, S., Guo, W.(2019).
 A weakly supervised deep learning framework for sorghum head detection and counting.
-Plant Phenomics.
+Plant Phenomics.https://spj.sciencemag.org/plantphenomics/2019/1525874/

 Please cite this paper below if you used the dataset provided here.